GFDRR/thinkhazardmethods/source/includes/posts/_08-hazardmethods.md

 The dataset covers the return periods 50, 100, 250, 500 and 1000 years, containing the peak wind velocity in kilometers per hour (km/h).
 No return period more frequent than 50 years is available from GAR15.
 Note that this data does not include extra-tropical cyclone winds, for example those that affect Western Europe.
 Also note that this data does not include the impact of cyclone-induced storm surges.
 Storm surge is available in another GAR15 dataset, but is represented in ThinkHazard!  as one component of a coastal flood dataset (section 8.2).

 ### Intensity
-The intensity of cyclones is described by the wind speed, e.g., Figure 18.
+The intensity of cyclones is described by the wind speed, e.g. below figure.
 Based on literature review, an intensity threshold of 80 km/h is applied, which corresponds to the 50-60 miles per hour (MPH) hurricane warning threshold applied by NOAA (U.S. National Oceanic and Atmospheric Administration).
 The intensity threshold also corresponds to the Beaufort scale 9, described as “strong/severe gale – [at which] first damages occur”.

 <div class="c-box-image">
   <img src="images/posts/hazardmethods/fig16.png" alt="Hurricane zoning in the United States, ranging from 60 miles per hour (first damages) up to higher than 90 miles per hour (most severe damages)"/>